Uruguay travel guide

-If you need to report a crime you must go to the nearest police station.
-You can also start to file a police report online.
+If you need to report a crime, you must go to the nearest police station.
+You can also start to file a police report online in English or Spanish.
 You must then sign it off at a police station within 48 hours of submitting it online.

 Driving standards are poor and traffic is disorganised.
-Drivers often change lane and make unexpected turns without indicating.
+Drivers often change lane and make unexpected turns without indicating and use hazard lights to stop in the middle of a lane to run an errand or pick/drop someone off rather than park.
 Motorbikes often go the wrong way down one way streets so always look both ways when crossing junctions.
-Stop signs, traffic lights and speed limits are often ignored.
+Stop signs, traffic lights and speed limits are sometimes ignored.
 You must use dipped headlights during the day.
 Take extra care when driving at night.

 The standard of roads in the rest of Uruguay varies.
 Some roads may suddenly deteriorate, with potholes and uneven road surfaces requiring extra care, especially in bad weather.

 More information about transport regulations (in Spanish only) can be found on the Montevideo municipality website.